VainGer/finance-manager/README.md

 By utilizing Large Language Models (LLMs) and a secure multi-profile architecture, it allows users to manage complex budgets and receive personalized coaching.

 ### Platforms
-* Mobile (Primary Focus): A high-performance React Native (Expo) application.
+* Mobile: A high-performance React Native (Expo) application.
 This is the flagship of the project, featuring custom hooks for modular logic, fluid UI transitions, and an optimized "AI Coach" interface.

 * Backend: A scalable Node.js/Express API written in TypeScript.
 It follows a "Service-Model" architecture with specialized wrappers for DB transactions and AI orchestration.